Anshul619/HLD-System-Designs/src/5_ProgrammingLanguages/1_GoLang/GoGuidelines.md

 - Pointer can be passed using `func x(output [][]*int)`.
 - [Slices](https://stackoverflow.com/questions/38731467/pass-array-by-reference-in-golang) are passed by reference in the function call, so no need to specify [pointers](https://www.geeksforgeeks.org/pointers-in-golang/).
 - To access elements of a pointer array, use `(*h)[10]` instead of `*h[10]`.
-- If method needs to modify the reciever, receiver must be pointer.
+- If method needs to modify the receiver, receiver must be pointer.

 ```
 func (s *MyStruct) pointerMethod() { } // method on pointer.